 Navigate to the Post Submit Actions settings of the form settings and select the action you need from the corresponding drop-down menu.

-Press the “Condition“ button to open the Edit Action Conditions & Events pop-up window.
-Here, select the Events Match tab and choose one or more options from the Add Event drop-down menu:
+Press the “Condition“button to open the Edit Action Conditions & Events pop-up window.
+Here, select the Events Match tab and choose the needed subscription event(s) from the Add Event drop-down menu:

-- GATEWAY.SUBSCRIPTION.EXPIRED ー the event that is performed if the subscription term of use has expired;
+GATEWAY.SUBSCRIPTION.EXPIRED ー the subscription expiration event that is performed if the PayPal subscription expires;

 In this case, we set the “GATEWAY.SUCCESS” event and pressed the “Update” button.